 The Aspire skillshops support students who identify as having Autism Spectrum Disorder (ASD) to better reach their academic potential.
 Students with ASD often experience characteristics or behaviours that disrupt learning.
 However, with a supportive environment, our students develop skills to adapt to university life and achieve personal and academic goals.
 The group focuses on orientation to university, its environments and processes.
 Students will learn how to manage their time, health and study whilst exploring strategies to communicate effectively with lecturers, tutors and peers.

 Students with Attention Deficit [Hyperactivity] Disorder (AD[H]D) may identify as being creative, energetic and enthusiastic.
 Yet despite strong conceptual skills, they can experience great difficulty paying attention, controlling impulsive behaviours and maintaining focus on tasks.
 The Focus skillshops assists students to develop strong time-management study skills that are conducive to individual learning needs.
-Addressing a new topic each week, students can elect to attend one of the two skillshops offered.
-A key feature of the group is the attention to planning, reflection and modification of students’ weekly study timetable to help achieve an effective study/life balance and troubleshooting any ad hoc student concerns.
+A key feature of the group is the attention to planning, reflection, modification of students’ weekly study timetables to help achieve an effective study/life balance and troubleshooting any ad hoc student concerns.

 Many university students with Specific Learning Disability (SLD) “go under the radar” as they quietly work out ways to navigate their learning challenges.
-The emphasis on extended note-taking, heavy reading loads and written assessments can be stressful to manage.
-However, with appropriate supports in place, students with SLD can flourish at university.
+The emphasis, in a University environment, on extended note-taking, heavy reading loads and written assessments can be stressful to manage.
+With appropriate supports in place, students with SLD can flourish at university.
 For this reason, students will be able to arrange one-on-one skillshop sessions with a facilitator (these will run via Zoom), and can select the areas in which they need support.
 Key areas of support include the navigation and use of assistive technologies and managing a university workload.
 This skillshop aims to help enable independent study.